 Local Plan Policies

-Biodiversity Net Gain
+Biodiversity Net Gain (BNG)

-Biodiversity Net Gain Guidance Note
+Biodiversity Net Gain guidance notes

-Biodiversity Net Gain - Validation Requirements
+Biodiversity Net Gain - Validation requirements

-• The pre-development biodiversity value(s), either on the date of application or earlier proposed date (as appropriate);
+• The pre-development biodiversity value(s), either on the date of application or earlier proposed date (as appropriate)

-• Where the applicant proposes to use an earlier date, this proposed earlier date and the reasons for proposing that date;
+• Where the applicant proposes to use an earlier date, this proposed earlier date and the reasons for proposing that date

 • The completed metric calculation tool showing the calculations of the pre-development biodiversity value of the onsite habitat on the date of application (or proposed earlier date) including the publication date of the biodiversity metric used to calculate that value;

-• The completed metric calculation tool showing the calculations, and
+4. The completed metric calculation tool showing the calculations, and any available supporting evidence of this

 Exemptions